 In order to level the playing field and re-establish the symmetry of power, the user needs to understand what’s going on and have control to turn these things off selectively.

-These companies have nation-state scale and utilities-grade network effects and lock-in.
-Voting with your feet doesn’t apply — you can’t just leave.
-Right now, that means you’re forced to take whatever they offer, regardless of how manipulative it is, how badly it undermines your mental health, etc.
+These companies have nation-state scale and utilities-grade network effects and thereby user lock-in.
+Currently, that means most are forced to take whatever they offer, regardless of how manipulative it is and how badly it undermines your mental health — because the alternative is a tradeoff they can’t afford: to leave behind social connection and participation.

 When you’re forced to stay, you should at least be empowered to stay on your terms, not just in when it comes to privacy but especially when it comes to attention and manipulation.

-It's a very audacious proposal, and I hear your doubts:
+It's an audacious proposal, and I hear your doubts:

 - This interferes with 3rd party products in unprecedented ways